edward-noe/cosmos-container-clearer/README.md

 # cosmos-container-clearer
-Simple web server used to delete documents from an Azure Cosmos DB container
+Simple program to delete documents from an Azure Cosmos DB container